mikenikolov/cinema-api/README.md

 Cinema API - a stateless REST API with which you can conveniently control the main functions of the cinema.

-**You can test this already deployed project by following the link in the right "About" section of the repository**

 ❗ Before testing read [how to use](#-how-to-use) this API

 ## 🎯 Features